Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Poti.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_rotary_poti_master_1200.jpg

 If you then connect the Brick to the PC over USB, you should see a tab named "Rotary Poti Bricklet" in the Brick Viewer after you pressed "connect".
 Select it.
 If everything went as expected the Brick Viewer should look as depicted below.

 .. image:: /Images/Bricklets/bricklet_rotary_poti_brickv.jpg
    :scale: 100 %
-   :alt: Brickv view of Rotary Poti Bricklet
+   :alt: Rotary Poti Bricklet in Brick Viewer
    :align: center
    :target: ../../_images/Bricklets/bricklet_rotary_poti_brickv.jpg

 Turn the potentiometer.
 You should be able to create a similar graph by turning the potentiometer from left left to right and back to left.

 After this you can go on with writing your own application.
 See the :ref:`Programming Interface <rotary_poti_programming_interfaces>`
 section for the API of the Rotary Poti Bricklet and examples in different programming languages.